Joseph Mitchell (writer): Early life

-Mitchell was born on July 27, 1908 on his maternal grandfather's farm near Fairmont, North Carolina and was the son of Averette Nance and Elizabeth Amanda Parker Mitchell.
+Mitchell was born on July 27, 1908, on his maternal grandfather's farm near Fairmont, North Carolina, and was the son of Averette Nance and Elizabeth Amanda Parker Mitchell.
 He had five younger siblings: Jack, Elizabeth, Linda, Harry, and Laura.
 Mitchell's father, a fourth generation cotton and tobacco farmer, was a Southerner steeped in the values of the Baptist church, and he tried to instill these values into his children.
 As his eldest son, Averette hoped that Mitchell would someday take over the family business and continue the family's legacy.

 Mitchell's adventurous personality as a child contradicted his father's staunch work ethic and traditional Southern values.
 From a young age, Mitchell was deeply touched by nature.
 He loved to climb trees, and it was one of the few activities that allowed an outlet for his young imagination to develop.
 He also tended to escape to the swamps surrounding his father's property as often as he could, as it allowed him to feel connected to the world around him.
 Mitchell stated, "the water mesmerized me; everything in it interested me, still or moving, dead or alive."

 Education

 Mitchell left home and attended college at the University of North Carolina at Chapel Hill in 1925.
 As a journalism major, he was "a solid if not superior student," and he was successful in humanities courses such as history, language, music, and literature and explored classes in nearly every subject.
 Aside from his studies, he began writing for the campus literary magazine and newspaper as a sports reporter.
 Because he had no aptitude for mathematics, he was unable to successfully finish his degree.
-He left college and moved to New York City in 1929.
+He left college and moved to Durham, North Carolina for a reporting job.
+Mitchell moved to New York City in 1929 after a feature story he wrote about a tobacco auction caught the eye of an editor in the city.